-GLPI Agent is essentially a program used to run automatic inventory and works with GLPI ITSM software tool.
-It also supports running few other tasks like package deployment, information collect, network devices discovery and inventory, ESX remote inventory.
-It also supports agentless inventory through its remoteinventory task.
+- It is used to run automatic inventory and works with GLPI ITSM software tool. - It also supports running few other tasks like package deployment, information collect, network devices discovery and inventory, ESX remote inventory. - It also supports agentless inventory through its remoteinventory task. - It was developed to allow you to automatically run tasks that can currently only be run manually or using glpiinventory plugin. - On server-side, it only depends on GLPI starting from GLPI 10 version.

-GLPI Agent is the successor of FusionInventory Agent.
-It is based on the same code and it can be easily used in place of FusionInventory.
-On server-side, it only depends on GLPI starting from GLPI 10 version.
-For older GLPI version, it also depends on FusionInventory for GLPI plugin.
+Attention: For older GLPI version (9.5 or below), it also depends on FusionInventory for GLPI plugin.